ansh-msd/majorproject/README.md

 # majorproject
-this is final year major project
+this my final year major project based on AI